cubiq/ComfyUI_IPAdapter_plus/README.md

 It seems to be effective with 2-3 images, beyond that it tends to *blur* the information too much.

+## Troubleshooting

+**Error: 'CLIPVisionModelOutput' object has no attribute 'penultimate_hidden_states'**

+You are using an old version of ComfyUI.
+Update and you'll be fine.

+**Error with Tensor size mismatch**

+You are using the wrong CLIP encoder+IPAdapter Model+Checkpoint combo.
+Remember that you need to select the CLIP encoder v1.5 for all v1.5 IPAdapter models AND for all models ending with `vit-h` (even if they are for SDXL).

+**Is it true that the input reference image must have the same size of the output image?**

+No, that's a metropolitan legend.
+Your input and output images can be of any size.
+Remember that all input images are scaled and cropped to 224x224 anyway.

 ## Credits

 - [IPAdapter](https://github.com/tencent-ailab/IP-Adapter/)